Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 England had no facts until the middle of the seventeenth century.
 It had phenomena, observations, and particulars, but no facts.12

 Phenomena were subjective and malleable; observations and particulars were bound to the events that produced them.
 Facts were different.
 A fact was a precise statement whose truth could be verified by an independent observer.
-It was grounded in actual events, but it could be separated from those events.
+It was grounded in actual events, but it could be separated from those events and understood without reference to them.

 The fact appeared when — or because — there were competing approaches to the acquisition of knowledge.
 One approach was scholasticism, which was based on Aristotle and the classics, and emphasized both logical deduction and classical authority.
 The other approach was experimental and empirical; it was championed in England by such persons as Francis Bacon, William Gilbert, and Robert Boyle.
 For them, no authority or abstract argument could stand against a fact.
 As one contemporary observer put it,